AustinPolk/alite-implementation/README.md

 2. Run the first code cell to install packages if not done so already
 3. Run the second cell to initialize the benchmarking object
 4. Run the benchmarks to confirm results from the final report
-    a.
-To run all Align and Real benchmarks, run the third and fourth cells (should take roughly 30 minutes)
+    - To run all Align and Real benchmarks, run the third and fourth cells (should take roughly 30 minutes)
-    b.
-To run selected datasets from these benchmarks, run the fifth and sixth cells
+    - To run selected datasets from these benchmarks, run the fifth and sixth cells
-    c.
-All intermediate data from running an integration benchmark on a dataset can be found in the TestData folder under the associated dataset name
+    - All intermediate data from running an integration benchmark on a dataset can be found in the TestData folder under the associated dataset name
 5. Generate visualizations and generate statistics by running all cells below the previously mentioned cells